 Timber is the only major building material that helps tackle climate change.
-It is both a naturally renewable and abundant resource.
-As trees grow they remove carbon dioxide from the atmosphere, known as carbon sequestration.
+It is a naturally renewable resource.
+As trees grow, they remove carbon dioxide from the atmosphere, through the process of photosynthesis.
+About half of the dry weight of timber is carbon.
 When the tree is responsibly harvested the carbon is locked in the wood and remains there for the life of any products made with that timber.
-About half of the dry weight of timber is carbon.

 Bold Park Aquatic Centre, City Beach WA Photography: Emma Van Dordrecht – F22 Photography

 Most buildings using wood are prefabricated offsite and are much faster to build, which will save you time and money.
-So, by building in timber, not only do you reduce your carbon emissions but also reduce the time and cost of construction.
+By building in timber, not only do you reduce your carbon emissions, but you can also reduce the time and cost of construction.